Call for Abstract

 • Pharmaceutical Science of the Heart

 Preformulation is a set of studies that looks at the physicochemical properties of a potential drug candidate and how they might impact dosage form development and medication performance.
-This would be helpful for developing new products or will prove the requirement of molecular modification.
-Preformulation research starts when the new chemical has been seeded.
-In a larger sense, it starts investigations into a molecule's physical, chemical, medicinal properties and analytical as well as recommendations for altering the molecule to enhance its functionality.
+This might be helpful for developing new products or proving the requirement of molecular modification.
+Preformulation research starts once the new chemical has been seeded.
+In a larger sense, it entails investigations into a molecule's physical, chemical, analytical, and medicinal properties as well as recommendations for altering the molecule to enhance its functionality.
 As a result, a preformulation research is a process for creating pharmaceutical formulations that applies and incorporates knowledge from the fields of toxicology, biochemistry, medicinal chemistry, and analytical chemistry.

 • Organoleptic and Bulk Characters